Helios Airways Flight 522: Passengers

 Flight 522 was carrying 115 passengers and a crew of six.
-67 of the passengers were to disembark at Athens, with the remainder continuing to Prague.
+67 of the passengers were to disembark at Athens, with the remaining 48 continuing to Prague.
 The bodies of 118 people were recovered.
 The passenger list included 93 adults and 22 children.
 The passengers comprised 103 Cypriot nationals and 12 Greek nationals, with five of the flight crew also from those countries.
 Captain Merten was the only person on board not from either country.

 Investigation

 Overview

-The aircraft's flight data recorder and cockpit voice recorder (CVR) were sent to the Bureau of Enquiry and Analysis for Civil Aviation Safety in Paris.
+The aircraft's flight data recorder and cockpit voice recorder (CVR) were sent to the Bureau of Enquiry and Analysis for Civil Aviation Safety near Paris.
 The CVR recording enabled investigators to identify Prodromou as the flight attendant who entered the cockpit to try to save the plane.
 While Prodromou was a trained pilot, he was never trained on a Boeing 737.
 Prodromou's mayday hails were only weakly heard, as the 737's radio was still tuned to Larnaca ATC and he was unable to find the correct frequency for Athens ATC.
 As a result, none of his hails were received.
 Prodromou's voice was recognized by colleagues who listened to the CVR recording.

 Many of the bodies recovered were burned beyond recognition by the post-impact fire.
 Autopsies on the crash victims showed that all were alive at the time of impact, but whether they were conscious could not be determined.

-The emergency oxygen supply in the passenger cabin of this model of Boeing 737 is provided by chemical generators that provide enough oxygen, through breathing masks, to sustain consciousness for about 12 minutes, normally sufficient for an emergency descent to 10,000 feet (3,000 m), where atmospheric pressure is sufficient for humans to sustain consciousness without supplemental oxygen.
+The emergency oxygen supply in the passenger cabin of this model of Boeing 737 is provided by chemical generators that provide enough oxygen, through breathing masks, to sustain consciousness for about 12 minutes, normally sufficient for an emergency descent to 10,000 ft, where atmospheric pressure is sufficient for humans to sustain consciousness without supplemental oxygen.
 Cabin crew have access to portable oxygen sets with considerably longer duration.

 Greece's Air Accident Investigation and Aviation Safety Board (AAIASB) listed the direct causal chain of events that led to the accident as: